mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 If you plan to buy long, heavy servers, you definitely need to secure them from the front and back.
 If you want to minimize space, a two-post rack might be sufficient.

-Still, four posts feels sturdier, so I figured why not.
+For my rack, four posts felt a bit sturdier, so I figured why not.

 ### Does it need wheels?